Seasupermike/KeyPresses/README.md

 # keyPresses library
-A simple browser keyboard input handler.This library attaches an Input object directly to the global window scope (globalThis), providing a clean API to check which keys are pressed and attach custom callbacks to key events.
+A simple browser keyboard input handler.
+This library attaches an Input object directly to the global window scope (globalThis), providing a clean API to check which keys are pressed and attach custom callbacks to key events.

 #### How to link
 Imbed the following code into your head to use the library